-Ward & Patch Sports of Toronto and Richmond Hill, Ontario is the official supplier to Baseball Canada's umpires.
-Visit them on the web at www.wardandpatchsports.com.
+Home Run Sports of Winnipeg, Manitoba and Toronto, Ontario are the official supplier to Baseball Canada's umpires.
+Visit them on the web at www.homerunsports.com or call Home Run Sports, toll-free: 1-800-565-2025.
+Home Run Sports is also a sponsor of the Winterball Program.